bioinf-mcb/metagenome_assembly/README.md

 * cluster_genes; representative sequences and list of clusters

-# Mapping between genes to MAGS and eggNOG annotation
+# Mapping between gene catalogue, MAGS and eggNOG annotation
-Python3 script to map non-redundant gene catalogue back to contigs, MAGS and to eggNOG annotations
+Python3 script to map non-redundant gene catalogue back to contigs, MAGS and eggNOG annotations

 # Runtime dependencies
 The following softwares are required by python script: